mbchang/data-driven-characters/README.md

 ## Data
 The examples in this repo are movie transcripts taken from [Scraps from the Loft](https://scrapsfromtheloft.com/).
 However, any text corpora can be used, including books and interviews.

-## Characters generated with this repo:
+## Characters that have been generated with this repo:
 - Movie Transcript: [Everything Everywhere All At Once (2022)](https://scrapsfromtheloft.com/movies/everything-everywhere-all-at-once-transcript/)
     - [Evelyn](https://c.ai/c/be5UgphMggDyaf504SSdAdrlV2LHyEgFQZDA5WuQfgw)
     - [Alpha Waymond](https://c.ai/c/5-9rmqhdVPz_MkFxh5Z-zhb8FpBi0WuzDNXF45T6UoI)